NATO pivots to highlight Chinese 'challenges' for 1st time - NewsBreak

 NATO pivots to highlight Chinese 'challenges' for 1st time

-MADRID — (AP) — NATO has for the first time singled out China as one of its strategic priorities for the next decade, warning about its growing military ambitions, confrontational rhetoric toward Taiwan and other neighbors, and increasingly close ties to Russia.
+NATO has for the first time singled out China as one of its strategic priorities for the next decade , warning about its growing military ambitions, confrontational rhetoric toward Taiwan and other neighbors, and increasingly close ties to Russia.

 While Russia’s war against Ukraine has dominated discussions at the NATO summit, China earned a place Wednesday among the Western alliance’s most worrying security concerns.